michaelreneer/michaelreneer.github.io/content/poetry/the-man-who-stopped.markdown

 Date: 2013-4-21
 Tags: poetry, pirates, love
 Subtitle: this end of the road comes nearer
-Summary: this end of the road comes nearer<br>
-         becoming trees on either side<br>
-         and footsteps winding among them<br>
-         to where the lost men hide<br>

 this end of the road comes nearer
 becoming trees on either side